disono/cordova-plugin-template/README.md

-# cordova-plugin-template
+# Cordova Plugin Template
-Cordova Plugin Template
+This is just template for creating a new plugin for Cordova.